-Abstract-In this paper we deal with the problem of estimating the marking of a labeled Petri net system based on the observation of transitions labels.
-In particular, we assume that a certain number of transitions are labeled with the empty string ε , while a different label taken from a given alphabet is assigned to all the other transitions.
+In this paper we deal with the problem of estimating the marking of a labeled Petri net system based on the observation of transitions labels.
+In particular, we assume that a certain number of transitions are labeled with the empty string $\varepsilon$ , while unique labels taken from a given alphabet are assigned to each of the other transitions.
 Transitions labeled with the empty string are called silent because their firing cannot be observed.
-Under some technical assumptions on the structure of the T{ε} -induced subnet, where T{ε} denotes the set of silent transitions, we formally prove that the set of markings consistent with the observed word can be represented by a linear system with a fixed structure that does not depend on the length of the observed word.
+Under some technical assumptions on the structure of the unobservable subnet we formally prove that the set of markings consistent with the observed word can be represented by a linear system with a fixed structure that does not depend on the length of the observed word.